-2 to 13 years
+Patents 2 to 13 years

-4 years
+Website 4 years

-4 to 12 years
+Licenses, trademarks and distribution rights 4 to 12 years

 No amortization for the intellectual property has been recognized, since it is still under development.
 The amortization method and estimated useful life will have to be reviewed at each reporting date.